davola/Symfony-REST-Movies/README.md

 You can run the endpoints with ease on the API tool you like the most, like in my case postman.

 ### JWT Login

-Here you get the token to be set on the Authorization header as the Bearer token.
+Here you have the login endpoint where you get the Bearer token to be set on the Authorization header.

 #### POST /api/login_check